-If you’re here because you’re looking to expand your knowledge of absinthe by trying a few different varieties that are available in the U.S. — thujone-sing for some, you might say (sorry not sorry).—.then carry on, intrepid reader, as we’ve got some goodies in store for you.
+But enough about myths and legends.
+If you’re here because you’re looking to expand your knowledge of absinthe by trying a few different varieties that are available in the U.S. — thujone-sing for some, you might say (sorry not sorry) — then carry on, intrepid reader, as we’ve got some goodies in store for you.

 (If you didn’t get the thujone joke above, we also suggest going back to the guide for a quick look-see.)

-While the absinthes below all share some commonalities (the typical absinthe botanicals — wormwood, fennel, and star anise — being one of them), each takes a slightly different interpretation of the spirit.
-From the base spirit to the other herbs added to the amount of time those herbs are cooked, each is a little different in its approach.
+While the absinthes below all share some commonalities (like containing the typical absinthe botanicals — wormwood, fennel, and star anise), each takes a slightly different interpretation of the drink.
+From the base spirit, to the other herbs added, to the amount of time those herbs are cooked, each is a little different in its approach.

 Never tried a white absinthe (absinthe blanche)?
 Great, we’ve got one for you.
-Didn’t know that St. George Spirits produced the first legal absinthe after the ban was lifted?
+Didn’t know that St. George Spirits produced the first legal absinthe in the United States after the ban was lifted?
 Now seems like a great time to check out a piece of American spirits history.

-Whatever you’re looking for in an absinthe, these four spirits below are a great place to start expanding your knowledge (and palate)!
+Whatever you’re looking for in an absinthe, these ten spirits below are a great place to start expanding your knowledge (and palate)!

 The first legal absinthe made in the U.S. since the ban was lifted (in 2007) also happens to be one of the best.
 Eleven years in the making (you could distill absinthe before the ban, just not sell it), this absinthe bursts with herbal flavors without being overwhelming (as far as absinthe goes, considering the ABV on most absinthes).